Agenda

 Meeting Notes

-Josh Stamper, MDA, welcomed participants to the meeting, explained the purpose of the committee, and emphasized the importance of discussion and member feedback.
+Josh Stamper (MDA) welcomed participants to the meeting, explained purpose of the committee, and emphasized the importance of discussion and member feedback.
 PMPC Members and MDA leadership introduced themselves.

-Kate Hall (meeting facilitator), MDA, went through housekeeping items and presented background slides on PMPC.
-The presentation provided an overview of the MDA’s Pesticide Management Plan, “common detection” and “surface water pesticide of concern” designations, and select comments received from members the previous year.
+Kate Hall (meeting facilitator, MDA) went through housekeeping items and presented background slides on PMPC.
+The presentation provided an overview of the MDA’s Pesticide Management Plan, “common detection” and “surface water pesticide of concern” designations, and meeting goals.
 The MDA’s Indigenous Land Acknowledgement statement was read.

 Questions/Comments:

-The presentation focused on the groundwater results from the 2024 monitoring season.
+Kim Kaiser (MDA) and Brennon Schaefer (MDA) presented the groundwater results from the 2025 monitoring season.
 Current common detection pesticides were reviewed, and trend maps were presented showing changes in detection frequency and concentration for individual pesticide monitoring regions (PMRs).
-Highlighted topics included: pesticides detected in PMR 4 (Central Sands), detections of 4-hydroxychlororthalonil and neonicotinoids, and detections of cyanazine degradates in private wells.
+Data for select additional pesticides were highlighted including 4-hydroxychlororthalonil, cyanazine degradates, and several neonicotinoid insecticides.

 Discussion focused on:

-The presentation focused on the surface water results from the 2024 monitoring season.
+Matt Ribikawskis (MDA) presented the surface water results from the 2025 monitoring season.
 Pesticide waterbody impairments were presented along with an overview of how Minnesota water quality standards are used to evaluate data.
 Current surface water pesticides of concern were reviewed, and trend maps were presented showing changes in detection frequency and concentration for individual PMRs.
-Comparisons of detected concentrations to relevant standards or guidance values (i.e., reference values) also were presented, focusing on pesticides detected at concentrations >10% and >50% of relevant reference values.
+Comparisons of detected concentrations to relevant standards or guidance values (i.e., reference values) were also presented, focusing on pesticides detected at concentrations >10% and >50% of relevant reference values.
 Additionally, analyses of 21-day duration concentrations and detection seasonality were presented for the neonicotinoid (neonic) insecticides clothianidin and imidacloprid.

-Following the main presentation, Kate Hall briefly reviewed monitoring highlights for acetochlor, clothianidin, and imidacloprid and provided additional background on the MDA’s actions to mitigate detections in surface water.
+Kate Hall (MDA) presented monitoring highlights for acetochlor, chlorpyrifos, clothianidin, and imidacloprid and provided additional background on the MDA’s actions to mitigate detections in surface water.

 Discussion focused on: